Downhill (2016 film)

-Downhill is a 2016 Chilean thriller film directed by Patricio Valladares and written by Barry Keating and Valladares.
+Downhill is a 2016 Chilean thriller film directed by Patricio Valladares, who also co-wrote the screenplay with Barry Keating.

 Plot

-After his best friend dies in a racing accident, biking star Joe agrees to participate in a exhibition race in Chile.
+After his best friend dies in a racing accident, biking star Joe agrees to participate in an exhibition race in Chile.
 While on a test run with his girlfriend, Stephanie, they stumble upon a badly injured man who is dying from a mysterious virus.
 This discovery sets off a chain of events that leads to a dangerous situation as they become the targets of ruthless killers who will do anything to keep their secret from leaving the mountains.